 The Beltane Fire Society is best known for the Beltane Fire Festival in April, but it also hosts a Winter Festival - Samhuinn, which has turned out to be bigger than its rites of Spring event (see Samhuinn bigger than Beltane).

-With more space to expand into (previously the Samhuinn Fire Festival was held on Edinburgh's Royal Mile), the volunteer-driven Beltane Fire Society has scaled up its unique Halloween night celebration with a familiar mix of neo-pagan theatre, pulsating drums, fire-dancing, acrobatics, over 20 stage performances, and a large bonfire.
+The Samhuinn Fire Festival was originally held on Edinburgh's Royal Mile, but in 2018 and 2019, the Samhuinn Festival was held on Calton Hill to accommodate more folk.
+With more space to expand into, the volunteer-driven Beltane Fire Society scaled up its unique Halloween night celebration with a familiar mix of neo-pagan theatre, pulsating drums, fire-dancing, acrobatics, over 20 stage performances, and a large bonfire.

-The Samhuinn 2019 performance culminates with a ritual struggle between Summer and Winter Kings and the unveiling of the mysterious Cailleach, before lighting the bonfire as a symbol of renewal and turning to face the oncoming colder months.
+The Samhuinn 2019 ritual climaxed with a struggle between Summer and Winter Kings and the unveiling of the mysterious Cailleach, before lighting the bonfire as a symbol of renewal and turning to face the oncoming colder months.

 What is Samhuinn?